-Number of complaints None received in this

-relating to child category and none
+Number of complaints None received in this relating to child labour, forced labour, involuntary labour in 2018-19 and pending, as of end 2018-19.

-labour, forced labour, pending.

-involuntary labour in

-2018-19 and pending,

-as of end 2018-19.

 Number of complaints None received in this

 relating to sexual category and none

 harassment in 2018-19 pending

 and pending, as of end

 2018-19.

 Number of complaints None received in this

 relating to discriminatory category and none

 employment in 2018-19 pending.

 and pending, as of end

 2018-19.